ccaroon/3d-printing/docs/anycubic/kobra-neo/change-nozzle.md

     * Nozzle **WILL** be **HOT**
 12. Clean the block / hot end & silicone cover if necessary
     * Block - Wipe off outside & Insert a metal "pipe cleaner" up where the nozzle screws in to clean it out
     * Silicone Cover - Wipe off.
 Wash with water if necessary.
-Drop thoroughly.
+Dry thoroughly.
 13. Put the new nozzle into the 7mm socket, insert & thread it into the print head
     * Hand thread it to get it started, the use the 7mm socket wrench
     * **DO NOT OVER TIGHTEN**